 For many years, the American League has been a heritage client of Baker Hostetler.
-Now, Mr. Schweitzer and a team of government relations lawyers and advisors serve the interests of Major League Baseball in Washington.
-In addition, he has personally added to Baker Hostetler's roster of top national clients organizations such as the Hyatt Corporation, Delta Airlines and The Republican National Committee.
+Mr. Schweitzer and a team of government relations lawyers and advisors served the interests of Major League Baseball in Washington.
+In addition, he personally added to Baker Hostetler's roster of top national clients organizations such as the Hyatt Corporation, Delta Airlines and The Republican National Committee.

-For over 25 years Mr. Schweitzer has served as the outside counsel for Republicans on the House Administration Committee of the U.S. House of Representatives, where he has been able to provide guidance concerning the nation's election and campaign finance laws.
-Using his experience in election law issues, Mr. Schweitzer has counseled U.S. Presidential, House and Senate campaigns, and has represented clients in regulatory actions at the Federal Election Commission and the U.S. Department of Justice.
+For over 25 years Mr. Schweitzer served as the outside counsel for Republicans on the House Administration Committee of the U.S. House of Representatives, where he provided guidance concerning the nation's election and campaign finance laws.
+Using his experience in election law issues, Mr. Schweitzer counseled U.S. Presidential, House and Senate campaigns, and represented clients in regulatory actions at the Federal Election Commission and the U.S. Department of Justice.

-Recognizing the need for a major national law firm to be able to offer its clients significant legislative and lobbying expertise, Mr. Schweitzer was instrumental in the creation of Baker Hostetler's Government Policy Practice, where he continues to provide key leadership to the firm's bipartisan legislative team.
+Recognizing the need for a major national law firm to be able to offer its clients significant legislative and lobbying expertise, Mr. Schweitzer was instrumental in the creation of Baker Hostetler's Government Policy Practice, where he provided key leadership to the firm's bipartisan legislative team.

 After graduating from law school, he served as an Assistant United States Attorney in the District of Columbia.
-Currently, Mr. Schweitzer serves on the Board of the Salisbury School in Salisbury, Connecticut, and the University School in Hunting Valley, Ohio.
+Mr. Schweitzer served on the Board of the Salisbury School in Salisbury, Connecticut, and the University School in Hunting Valley, Ohio.